 IMAGE SOURCE: Kurukku Kalan

-Capturing the texture in Food Photography
+Capturing the Texture in Food Photography

 Talking about serve ware, which plays a major part in food photography, I prefer white.
 It is a personal choice and no golden rule of thumb.
 You may use different color server ware and still render amazing photographs.
 But in my experience, starting with white as a canvas is helpful.
 It gives us time to learn how to use colored napkins, flowers or any other prop you may use to your advantage to make pretty photographs.